 Bee’s Knee

-The phrase “Bee’s Knee” made its debut in the 18th century, serving as a whimsical synonym for something exceedingly small.
-After all, bees do indeed sport rather petite knees, making the expression quite fitting.
+The phrase “Bee’s Knee” made its debut in the 18th century, serving as a synonym for something exceedingly small.
+After all, bees do indeed have rather tiny knees, making the expression quite fitting.

-However, in the early 1920s, the meaning of “Bee’s Knee” underwent yet another transformation, becoming synonymous with something remarkable or astonishing.
-It’s as if the very essence of a bee’s knee had enchanted the individual who first breathed life into this new interpretation.
+In the early 1920s, the meaning of “Bee’s Knee” underwent yet another transformation, becoming synonymous with something remarkable or astonishing.
+Perhaps, the very essence of a bee’s knee had enchanted the person who first breathed life into this new interpretation.

 During the dark days of Nazi occupation in Paris, Meier, despite being Jewish, remained in the city, continuing his work at the Ritz Hotel, which had been transformed into Nazi headquarters.
-Amidst these treacherous times, he secretly aided the French resistance and British spies, saving countless lives.
-The exact number remains unknown, but his bravery is undoubted.
+Information, he collected, aided the French resistance and British spies, saving many lives.

 Recipe from “The Artistry of Mixing Drinks.”